jimtheenchanter/hillforthere_2/README.md

 # UI
 Using Android's constraint layout the UI is designed to take up no more than 1 screen at a time i.e no scroll bar.
-All components have a hosizontal and vertical constraint defined.
+All components have a horizontal and vertical constraint defined and a landscape version for most screens.

 # Behaviour
 Menu - Context sensitive menu options including

-- up
+- Up/back
-- add
+- Add new hillfort
-- logout
+- Log out
-- show all markers on map
+- Show map displaying all hillforts